 Our graduates go on to work in:

 You should hold (or expect to achieve) an honours degree at 2:1 or equivalent in Mathematics or a related subject (including certain science degrees).
-We will also accept honours degrees at 2:2 if you complete the online pre-sessional course Mathematical Foundations of Quantitative Finance with a final grade of at least 60%.
+We will also accept a 2:2 honours degree in a mathematically-based discipline if you complete the online pre-sessional course Mathematical Foundations of Quantitative Finance with a final grade of at least 60%.

-If your undergraduate degree is in business, finance or economics with sufficiently strong mathematics background (equivalent to at least two years of university level mathematics courses), then we encourage you to apply also.
+We are looking for a minimum of two years (four semesters or six trimesters) of university level courses in mathematics.
 We welcome students with recent degrees as well as those with work experience in related disciplines and professions.

 You can apply and send all your documentation electronically through our online system.
 You don’t need to complete your application all at once: you can start it, save it and finish it later.